Home Page Tracings and Templates

 For the same reason, it is very difficult to use the actual 1-piece grip itself to match with the new grip panel shape and size.
 With the two panels fastened together, there isn't a good way to create an accurate pattern using the flat backside of one of the two panels!
 That pesky spacer gets in the way.
 Besides we really want to match the frame, not the old grips.
 So a pattern that fits your frame is far better than one that trys to match the old grips.

 The very best material is an ordinary 3 x 5 index card.
 It is stiff enough to make a good pattern, and thin enough to cut easily and accurately, yet tough enough so it won't tear while you trace and fit it.
 If you send anything else, including a photocopy or a picture or an emailed or faxed image, it won't work.
 All the steps of electronic image creating and printing distort the size.
 It's the same as not sending a tracing.
-Besides, the best thing is simple, cheap to send (regular mail, no need for fancy packaging), and easy to make.
-Rather the obvious thing, eh?
+Thats why the best thing to use is a regular 3 x 5 index card, sent via regular mail.

 Information to Send with Tracings: